 · All bathrooms will remain open.

 · Sunday school will take place after the service.

 * Adult Sunday school class led by Pastor Robb will meet in Epworth Hall at 10:45 a.m.
 A Zoom option will be available to those who want to participate from home.

 * Kids Sunday school will meet in the back of the sanctuary.

 * The African Sunday school class will meet in Asbury Parlor.

 All of these policies are set for the last three Sundays of April.
 We will do our best to evaluate how things are going.
 We will also remain vigilant in monitoring the situation according to the Rock Island County Health Department numbers and the guidelines set out by the Illinois Great Rivers Conference.

 If cases rise significantly in the area it is possible that we will move back to online worship only.
 If cases in the area continue to dip, some of these precautions may be loosened.
 For now, both the Monday Bible study and the Wednesday Prayer Service will remain online only.

 Every Sunday at 9:30

 We worship together every Sunday morning from 9:30-10:30.
-Immediately after worship, there is a time to share cookies and coffee in the cafe section of the sanctuary.
+Immediately after worship, there is a time for Sunday School for all ages.
 There is a traditional feel to our worship, with an informal and welcoming atmosphere.
 That’s why we call it “Casual Traditional.”